What does the Housing Code do?

 - Multi-dwelling housing (villas, townhouses etc) is permitted on lots with a minimum area of 900 square metres and with a minimum frontage of 20 metres.

 - Attached dual occupancies are permitted on lots with a minimum area of 580 square metres and with a minimum frontage of 20 metres.

 These developments require Council assessment against Council’s Development Control Plan.

 The NSW Government’s Housing Code (Part 3B of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Medium Density Housing Code – Housing Code) changes permit the following land uses in the R2 Low Density Residential zone:

 - Manor Homes (2-storey flat buildings of 3-4 dwellings) will be permitted on lots with a minimum area of 600 square metres and with a minimum width of 15 metres at the building line.

 - Attached dual occupancies will be permitted on lots with a minimum area of 580 square metres and with a minimum width of 15 metres at the building line, or 12 metres if there is rear vehicular access.

 These developments can be approved by Council or Private Certifiers.
-Minimal neighbour notification is undertaken with no requirement for objections to be considered.
 Developments must satisfy the standards defined in the Housing Code and the criteria specified in the associated Design Guide.

 Draft Ryde Local Housing Strategy